-Now we know that the Prince Regent, later George IV, had quite an appetite, but we we took a closer look at a book which gave a full breakdown of what everyone ate, from the Prince down to the lowliest of the royal kitchen maids.
-Overall, the sheer volume of food consumed almost defies belief.
+Now we know that the Prince Regent, later George IV, had quite an appetite, but when taking a closer look at a book which gave a full breakdown of what everyone ate, from the Prince down to the lowliest of the royal kitchen maids, overall, the sheer volume of food consumed almost defies belief.

 George’s favourite breakfast consisted of two pigeons, three beefsteaks, three parts of a bottle of white wine, a glass of dry champagne, two glasses of port and a glass of brandy.
 It should come as no surprise then that George was indeed rather rotund in stature.